Philips Natuurkundig Laboratorium

 The Philips Natuurkundig Laboratorium (English translation: Philips Physics Laboratory) or NatLab was the Dutch section of the Philips research department, which did research for the product divisions of that company.
-Originally located in the Strijp district of Eindhoven, the facility moved to Waalre in the early 1960s.
-A 1972 municipal rezoning brought the facility back into Eindhoven, which was followed some years later by Eindhoven renaming the street the facility is on into the Prof. Holstlaan, after the first director.

 In 1975, the NatLab employed some 2000 people, including 600 researchers with university degrees.
 Research done at the NatLab has ranged from product-specific to fundamental research into electronics, physics and chemistry, as well as computing science and information technology.

+Originally located in the Strijp district of Eindhoven, the facility moved to Waalre in the early 1960s.
+A 1972 municipal rezoning meant the area became part of the Eindhoven municipality again, which was followed some years later by Eindhoven renaming the campus' main street into the Prof. Holstlaan, after the first director.

-The original NatLab facility was disbanded in 2001 and the facility has been transformed into the High Tech Campus Eindhoven, which is open to researchers from many different companies.
-Philips Research is still one of the largest campus tenants, although not with anything like the number of people employed in the NatLab days.
-Philips Research also has branches in Germany, the United Kingdom, United States, India and China; the non-Netherlands parts of Philips Research account for about half the research work done by Philips nowadays.
+The NatLab facility was disbanded in 2001 and the area has been transformed into the commercial High Tech Campus Eindhoven, which is open to researchers from many different companies.
+Philips Research is after many reorganizations one of the smaller tenants.
+Philips Research also had branches in Germany, the United Kingdom, United States, India and China.